 The orientation of the keyboard matrix is just my personal preference.
 You can swap the rows/columns and inputs/outputs if you want.
-Swapping pins may be necessary if you have a rare laptop keyboard that has diodes for each switch.
-With diodes, you need to make sure the cathode (first pin listed) is designated an output from the Teensy and the anode (second pin listed) is designated an input to the Teensy.
+Swapping pins may be necessary if you have a rare laptop keyboard that has diodes on its switches.